brodieaustin/poisoned-well-novel/poisoned-well.md

 "Then it got easier.
 To kill them.
 I started to feel powerful.
 When I found that scary shadowy man, I killed him and then I killed the master too.
 They all just burned up with dry leaves under my touch.
 When I came into that bloody hall, dragging the master's black body in there, his followers stopped fighting and the others ran.
 Then the followers ran too."

 "I lived there by myself with all of those dead bodies until I couldn't stand the smell any longer.
 You were gone and I knew that you weren't coming back.
 So, I lit the whole place on fire.
-It was magnifient, Manan.
+It was magnificent, Manan.
 You could see it burning for miles around.
 It was like a candle that burned so bright in the sky."

 "I didn't know where to go, so I just started walking.
 I must have wandered into a farmer's field, because I woke up with a man poking me with a pitchfork.
 I tried to lie about being separated from my parents who were merchants, but I don't think he believed me.
 I couldn't make him believe me like you could have, Manan, even though I tried to remember how you do it.
 I begged him to let me stay in his barn, through the winter, but he refused.
 He would take me to his lord's house and I would have to find my parents from there."